flukejones/rog-core/README.md

 # ROG-Core

 rog-core is a utility for Linux to control many aspects (eventually) of the ASUS ROG laptops like the Zephyrus GX502GW.

-One of the benefits of this app (for me at least) is that you *don't* require a kernel with correct support for the laptop, or custom patched modules.
+One of the benefits of this app (for me at least) is that you *don't* require a kernel with correct support for the laptop keyboard EC.
 The app reads and writes direct to the device interrupts, and can be customised (in source) quite extensively to do what you want such as directly controlling your laptop backlight rather than emitting a key-press for the DE to handle.
 There is also the possibility of rebinding fn keys to be macros which emit a series of keyboard presses.

-The laptop I currently have is the GX502RW and so I'll be using that for the basis of this app.
-If I get wireshark captures from others with different ROG laptops then I should be able to add them.

-I'm now looking at the kernel source to see if I can add the inputs correctly so they show up as proper evdev events.
+Other laptop functions such as fan modes or battery charge limiting will need kernel level support.

 ## Discord

 [Discord server link](https://discord.gg/uKxdua)

+## SUPPORTED LAPTOPS

+- GM501 (multizone needs testing, if you have this laptop please create an issue in the repo)
+- GX502
+- GX531
+- G712
+- G531
+- GA14/GA401 *is* supported, including the AniMe display.
+You will need kernel [patches](https://lab.retarded.farm/zappel/asus-rog-zephyrus-g14/-/tree/master/kernel_patches).
+- GA15/GA502 appears to have most things working

+**Please help test or provide info for:**

+- GL703(0x1869)
+- GL553(0x1854) GL753 (attempted support from researching 2nd-hand info, multizone may work)

+**Laptop support is added on a per-case basis** as the EC for the keyboard varies a little between models, e.g, some RGB modes are missing, or it's a single colour.
+As far as I can see, the EC does not give us a way to find what modes are supported.

 ## Implemented